Tools: Miro, Figma, Principle

 Deliverables: User Research, UX Design, Product Design

-The idea for this mobile app concept I had already been exploring for awhile, and ultimately designed a research-driven, mobile solution to help musicians or small businesses more efficiently organise their communication with clients.
+The idea for this mobile app concept I had already been exploring for a while, and ultimately designed a research-driven, mobile solution to help musicians or small businesses more efficiently organise their communication with clients.

 Managing your business’s bookings/appointments is a very complex process where you need time and organisational skills.
-This app should remove the manual, repetitive work associated with managing schedules and let you focus on building long-lasting relationship with your clients.
+This app should remove the manual, repetitive work associated with managing schedules and let you focus on building a long-lasting relationship with your clients.

 I have some friends who are working as freelancers (musicians, hairdresser) and their business depends a lot on scheduling appointments or gigs.
-I’ve noticed that they are still using daily handed planners despite having smartphones in hands.
+I’ve noticed that they are still using daily handed planners despite having smartphones in their hands.
 It was a trigger for me to start this project.

 After conducting research on users’ needs I suspected that some features would be definitely appreciated.